laravel/spark-next-docs/src/spark-stripe/taxes.md

 :::tip Price Settings

-When creating prices in Stripe, make sure to **disable** "Include tax in price" so the proper tax rates can be added by Spark.
+When creating prices in Stripe, you should **disable** the "Include tax in price" option so the proper tax rates can be added by Spark.
 :::

 To get started, you should uncomment the `Features::euVatCollection()` line within your application's `config/spark.php` configuration file.
 The value provided for the `home-country` option should be the two-character country code corresponding to the country where your business is located: